weaverryan/ioObjectChooserPlugin/README.markdown

     $this->widgetSchema['category_id'] = new ioObjectChooserWidget( ... );

-* For all widgets you will be required to provide two options.
-One is the "form_object" which is just the object the form is bound to.
-The other is the "relation_name" or the proper Doctrine alias of the set of related objects.
+* For all widgets all you must provide is the 'model' option

-i.e. for a new Product form with many Categories, if the chooser is to choose from Categories you must specify "Category" as the "relation_name" option and the "Product" object as the "form_object"
+i.e. for a new Product form with many Categories, if the chooser is to choose from Categories you must specify "Category" as the "model" option

     // in form::configure()
     $this->widgetSchema['categories_list'] = new ioObjectChooserManyWidget(